Cedar and Larch Board Samples£3.99 – £7.99 Select options

 4. Do I need to treat exterior cladding?

 Neither larch and cedar cladding boards will need to be treated.
 However, they may lose their natural colour and turn a greyer colour as they weather and age.
+We can supply a range of wood protectors to maintain or alter the colour of your cladding.
 The following pictures are approximately 18 months apart:

 5. Is exterior cladding sawn or planed?